 ITS NOT TOO EARLY TO BE THINKING ABOUT EXCHANGE!
-Feel free to book an appointment to discuss Exchange opportunities for the 2015-16 academic year.
-Please contact firstname.lastname@example.org or stop in at RM 300, Beamish-Munro Hall to book your appointment.
+Now booking appointments to discuss Exchange opportunities for the 2015-2016 academic year.
+Please contact email@example.com or stop in at RM 300, Beamish-Munro Hall to book your appointment.

 How Gillian Reid-Schacter sees her exchange - Gillian is a 3rd year Chemical Engineering student on exchange at the University of Leeds.
 Follow her adventures as she extends her studies globally.

 Contact the Faculty Exchange Coordinator, to confirm availability of exchange opportunities.
 Students can also take advantage of study opportunities at the Queen's International Study Centre, located in Herstmonceux Castle in the south of England.

 - For students interested in participating in the 2014-2015 exchange program, applications are now closed.
 Congratulations to all those nominated for the program in 2014-2015!